UMS 75x19x10.5x18 / N38

 - They possess very high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.
+- Wide application in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or very advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
-It's also worth noting that tiny parts of these magnets can hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
+Additionally, small elements of these magnets can hinder the diagnostic process in case of swallowing.

 Neodymium magnets are not toys.
 Do not allow children to play with them.
 Small magnets can pose a serious choking hazard.
 If multiple magnets are swallowed, they can attract to each other through the intestinal walls, causing significant injuries, and even death.